jedisct1/libsodium-doc/secret-key_cryptography/ietf_chacha20-poly1305_construction.md

 # The IETF ChaCha20-Poly1305 construction

-The IETF variant can safely encrypt a pratically unlimited number of messages (2^96), but individual messages cannot exceed 1 terabyte.
+The IETF variant of the ChaCha20-Poly1305 construction can safely encrypt a pratically unlimited number of messages (2^96), but individual messages cannot exceed 1 terabyte.

 ## Example (combined mode)